 New on U Street is Archipelago, a retro tiki bar that will transport you to the sandy stretches of Waikiki Beach.
 This drinking den serves innovative and classic rum-laden cocktails that lean towards South Seas elaborate.
 Note the ocean-inspired throwback barware and funky Tom Selleck shrine.
 Score a deal during happy hour, daily from 5-7.

-Photo credits: Courtesy of Washington.org, Cris Molina, Scott Suchman, and James Palinsad
+Photo credits: National Museum of African American History and Culture by Douglas Remley (Smithsonian), Ted Eytan, Courtesy of Washington.org, Cris Molina, Scott Suchman, and James Palinsad